KennyHammerlund/tripRecApp/README.md

 Houses the redirects to files based on the route.
 If browser goes to /page then go to folder /page/index.js

 ## CSS

+sass .scss files are automatically compiled with the meteor build program.
+-responsive.scss can be imported to obtan breakpoints for mobile

 Bootstrap 4 is included in the package this gives access to all the bootsrap css classes https://getbootstrap.com/docs/4.1/getting-started/introduction/